Black and white stance on #NoEstimates considered harmful

 - do not work "for containing costs or hitting a deadline"

-Quickly browsing through his tweeds looking for other similar statements, Vasco is saying estimates never work.
+Quickly browsing his tweets and looking for similar statements, Vasco is saying estimates never work.

 That is a bold statement.

 Why?
-Because logically making this claim means it takes only a single case, one example, where an estimate is used successfully to show statements making this claim are false.
-Here is a post Debunking the statement' estimates never work' showing these kinds of statements are false.
+Because logically making this claim takes only a single case, one example, where an estimate is used successfully to show statements making this claim are false.
+A post Debunking the statement' estimates never work' shows these statements are false.

 In the next post, I will dive deeper into the purpose of repeating these false claims, keeping the polarization in our community rampant.
-The post, Did you get caught in the #NoEstimates trap?, shares an inconvenient truth about the methods we are seeing used.
+The following post, Did you get caught in the #NoEstimates trap?, shares an inconvenient truth about the methods we see used.